Deep-Dish Apple Pie

 - Place flour in a large bowl; cut in shortening until crumbly.
 In a small bowl, whisk egg, water and vinegar; gradually add to crumb mixture, tossing with a fork until dough holds together when pressed.
-Shape into a rectangle; wrap in plastic.
-Refrigerate 30 minutes or overnight.
+Shape into a rectangle.
+Wrap and refrigerate 30 minutes or overnight.

 - Preheat oven to 375°.
 For filling, in a large bowl, toss apples with lemon juice.
 In a small bowl, combine sugars, flour, cinnamon and nutmeg; add to apple mixture and toss to coat.
 Transfer to a 13x9-in. baking dish; dot with butter.